exonum/exonum-doc/src/advanced/consensus/requests.md

 ### `RequestPrevotes`

-Requests a `Prevote` message from a node.
+Requests `Prevote` messages from a node.
 It has the following fields:

 - **from**: PublicKey